Russian aircraft carrier Admiral Kuznetsov: 2016–2017 deployment

 In the largest Russian military deployment since the Cold War, the carrier battle group sailed through the English Channel on 21 October.
-The British Royal Navy responded to this test by sending two of its own ships to escort the Russian warships.
-On 26 October 2016, the ship was reported to have passed through the Strait of Gibraltar and refuelled at sea off North Africa the following day.
-On 3 November 2016, the carrier battle group paused off the east coast of Crete.
-On 14 November 2016, a MiG-29K crashed into the sea after taking off from the carrier.
+The Royal Navy responded to this test by sending two of its own ships to escort the Russian warships.
+On 26 October 2016 the ship was reported to have passed through the Strait of Gibraltar and refuelled at sea off North Africa the following day.
+On 3 November 2016 the carrier battle group paused off the east coast of Crete.
+On 14 November 2016 a MiG-29K crashed into the sea after taking off from the carrier.
 The pilot ejected safely from the plane and was rescued by helicopter.
 The plane had run out of fuel waiting to land while the crew was attempting to repair a broken arresting cable.
 The carrier commander could have diverted the aircraft to land at a nearby airbase, but hesitated in the hope that the arresting gear would be repaired in time.

-On 15 November 2016—as part of a large-scale engagement—Admiral Kuznetsov launched Su-33 strikes against the positions of terrorist groups Islamic State and Al-Nusra in the provinces of Idlib and Homs in Syria.
+On 15 November 2016 — as part of a large-scale engagement — Admiral Kuznetsov launched Su-33 strikes against the positions of terrorist groups Islamic State and Al-Nusra in the provinces of Idlib and Homs in Syria.
 This was the first time the aircraft carrier had ever participated in combat operations.
 The Russian Defence Ministry later reported that at least 30 militants had been killed as a result of those strikes, including three field commanders, among them Abul Baha al-Asfari, leader of Al-Nusra reserve forces in the provinces of Homs and Aleppo.
 Al-Asfari had also planned and led several insurgent attacks on the city of Aleppo.
 The Su-33s reportedly used 500 kg precision-guided munitions.
-On 3 December 2016, an Su-33 crashed into the sea after attempting to land on the carrier.
+On 3 December 2016 an Su-33 crashed into the sea after attempting to land on the carrier.
 The pilot was safely recovered by a search and rescue helicopter.
 Later it was revealed that the arresting gear mechanism had failed to hold the aircraft, and was damaged in the attempt.
 Following this second incident, the air wing was transferred to shore at Khmeimim Air Base near Latakia to continue military operations while the carrier's arresting gear issues were addressed.